-- If you're travelling to Cuba during hurricane season, contact your tour operator to check whether tourist services at your planned destination have been affected.
+- If you're travelling to Cuba during hurricane season, contact your travel provider to check whether tourist services at your planned destination have been affected.
+See Natural disasters.

-- Australia does not have an Embassy or Consulate in Cuba.
-The Canadian Embassy in Havana provides consular assistance to Australians in Cuba.
+Embassy of Canada in Havana provides consular assistance to Australians in Cuba.
 This service includes the issuance of

-- See Travel Smart for general advice for all travellers.
+Travel smart for general advice for all travellers.

 Entry and exit